learn-co-curriculum/dsc-standard-normal-distribution-lab/README.md

-# Standard Normal Distribution - Lab
+# The Standard Normal Distribution - Lab

 ## Introduction

-In the previous lesson, we looked at the formula and a few toy examples to explain an observation's standard score and data standardization for normally distributed data.
-In this lab, we will standardize and visualize some normal distributions.
+In the previous lesson, you learned about the formula of the z-score, and looked at a few toy examples to explain an observation's standard score for normally distributed data.
+In this lab, you'll practice by standardizing and visualize some normal distributions.

 ## Objectives

 You will be able to:

 * Calculate and interpret z-scores for observations
-* Visualize the data before-after standardization to visually inspect the results.
+* Visualize the data before and after standardization to visually inspect the results

 ## Let's get started

-> A Z-score tells us “how many standard deviations above or below the mean.”
-Every time you obtain a Z-score, use “above” or “below” in your phrasing.
+> A z-score can help identify how many standard deviations above or below the mean a certain observation is.
+Every time you obtain a z-score, use “above” or “below” in your phrasing.

 The yields of apples trees in an orchard has been recorded in the file `yield.csv`.
 Each observation is recorded by weighing apples from trees (in pounds) and adding their weights.
 There are 5000 observations in total for this data.

-**1. Load, visualize and give general comments on the dataset.
-Use pandas for loading and inspecting the data.**
+## Load, visualize and give general comments on the dataset

+Use pandas for loading and inspecting the data.

 ```python